 Along the journey of recovery it will be clear who in your life is a part of your support system.
 Some will be individuals, like a friend or relative.
 Others might be groups of people whom support each other.
 From time to time, you’ll find yourself struggling to stay on the plan you’ve laid out.
 This is the time to enlist help: leverage your support system.
 Don’t forget, you’re not alone, and there are people who want you to succeed.

 Accepting Slips or Relapses

 Nobody is perfect, and slips and relapses happen.
+In our recent survey only 29.4% reported not relapsing at all.
+The largest group (32.3%) relapsed back to alcohol use within the first year after stopping.
 What’s important is what you do after a slip or relapse.
 You need to get back on track.
 It sounds easy now, but guilt, shame, or the opinions or statements of others at the time may tell you otherwise.
 Don’t fall into the trap!
 Everybody makes mistakes.
 Seek help and support from your support system and get back on track.

 The Recovery Village aims to improve the quality of life for people struggling with substance use or mental health disorder with fact-based content about the nature of behavioral health conditions, treatment options and their related outcomes.
 We publish material that is researched, cited, edited and reviewed by licensed medical professionals.
 The information we provide is not intended to be a substitute for professional medical advice, diagnosis or treatment.
 It should not be used in place of the advice of your physician or other qualified healthcare providers.